SEE THE LAKES FROM ALL DIRECTIONS BY KAYAKING

 Hämeen luontokeskus serves in the Ruostejärvi recreation area in Tammela.

-Ahvenisto area has an ice swimming hole in winter and open air pool in summer, as well as the city’s most popular beach.
+Ahvenisto area has an ice swimming hole in winter, and an open air pool in summer, as well as the city’s most popular beach.

 Häme nature sights are mainly on the shores of lakes.